Kylehardy3118/Kylehardy3118.github.io/README.md

 ### Predicting NFL Outcomes Based on Weather
 [Report](Predicting_NFL_Outcomes_Based_on_Weather.pdf)

-10-page report and simulation study to analyze if adverse weather actually impacts home field advantage in the NFL.
+10 page report and simulation study to analyze if adverse weather actually impacts home field advantage in the NFL.

 ![Home Team Win Percentage by Temperature](Weather_Graph.png) _Page 4 of Report_